enriquedevs/DE-101-Practices/Practices/session_17_ADF_Load/README.md

 * Click **OK**
 * On the activity configurations, go to **Sink** and create a new dataset
 * Search for **Azure SQL Database**
-* Set a name for your dataset ("AzureSQLTable_AAPL_ds"), select the linked service for the azure db you created in the past session
+* Set a name for your dataset ("AzureSQLTable_FREDGDP_landing_ds"), select the linked service for the azure db you created in the past session
-* Select "dbo.AAPL" table
+* Select "dbo.FRED_GDP_landing" table
 * You can import the schema or import it later
 * Under your activit configurations go to **Mapping**
 * If everything looks like expected, on the upper tabs of your workspace, click **Validate** and if there are no errors, click on **Publish** (saves the pipeline in your Data Factory workspace) and then **Debug** or **Trigger now**